svgeesus/ondesModulaire/nasilard/readme.md

 So if it is powered from ground and +12v, and the pull-up is tied to +12v, then the output will go between ground and +12v.
 Since it's open collector you can tie the pull-up to a different voltage than the positive supply (but it must be more positive than the ground/negative supply pin).
 So you could power it from +12v and have the pull-up tied to +5v, giving a zero to +5v output.
 Or power the chip on +5v and have the pullup tied to +12v, giving a zero to +12v output.

 Unlike many other comparators, the LM339 can be powered off of large supplies.
 So it could be powered off of +/-12v or +/-15v and then the input and output would both be bipolar."

+## Input voltage conditioning to unipolar

+See Application Note snoaa35a for split voltage divider with clamp.
+Input series resistor R1a 70k and zener diode to ground gives max -600mV; then R1b 20k series and R2 10k to gnd reduces this to -200mV.
+Positive 10V becomes +1V meanwhile.

 ## 74HCT221 dual retriggerable monostable multivibrator with reset